nathanchere/nFMOD/readme.md

 * Go through the TODO list
 * Sort all extern aliases
 * Add internal ctors for main classes to take existing instance handle
+* Add nFMOD.Spikes project for answering some of the unknowns not covered by FMOD API documenation

 #### v0.4.2 (2014-04-09)
 * Add cleanup of DSP, ChannelGroup, Debug code which was missed in v0.4 release